alex1ozr/DockerTests/README.md

 ## About project
-Sample of Web API and tests with Database in Docker.
+Sample of Web API and tests with Database in Docker, along with "build as code" using Nuke Build.

 Key features:
 - [x] ASP.NET Core 7.0